vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <p>-Five Ubuntu 20.04 server droplets set up by following <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04">the Ubuntu 20.04 initial server setup guide</a>, including a non-root <code>sudo</code>-enabled user and a firewall.</p>
 <p>-To ensure you’re using the latest packages in the servers, update the installed package database in all the servers using the guide <a href="https://www.digitalocean.com/community/tutorials/how-to-manage-packages-in-ubuntu-and-debian-with-apt-get-apt-cache#how-to-update-the-package-database-with-apt-get">Update the installed packages</a> and upgrade the packages to the latest version by using <a href="https://www.digitalocean.com/community/tutorials/how-to-manage-packages-in-ubuntu-and-debian-with-apt-get-apt-cache#how-to-upgrade-installed-packages-with-apt-get">upgrade packages.</a></p>
 <p>-Ensure Python-3 is available in the three droplets where PostgreSQL is installed by following the guide <a href="https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server">Install Python 3 and Set Up a Programming Environment on an Ubuntu 20.04 Server</a></p>
 <p>-Install PostgreSQL in three droplets by following <a href="https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart">the Install PostgreSQL on Ubuntu 20.04</a>.
+Just follow step-1 of postgres installation tutorial.
+Other steps should be ignored.
 These three droplets are referred as node-1, node-2, node-3 in the tutorial.</p>
 <p>-Install VIM text editors in all your droplets by following the Installation step in the guide <a href="https://www.digitalocean.com/community/tutorials/installing-and-using-the-vim-text-editor-on-a-cloud-server">Installing and using VIM Text editor</a>.
 Get yourself familiar with the text editor commands.
 This will make it easier for your to edit the configuration files using the VIM text editor.</p>
 <p>-Reserve two droplets for installing etcd and HAProxy.
 These droplets are referred as node-4 and node-5 respectively in the tutorial.</p>
 <p>-<a href="https://www.digitalocean.com/docs/networking/firewalls/how-to/configure-rules/">Set up the firewall rules</a> for the nodes as below.</p>